 By the 1980s, both the diversity and the number of installed systems for machine translation had increased.
 Several systems that relied on mainframe technology were in use (i.e. Systran and Logos).
 Systran’s first implementation system was implemented in 1988 by the French Postal Service’s online service called Mintel.
 There was a market for lower-end machine translation systems because of the much-improved availability of microcomputers.
 Thus, microcomputers became more common in Europe, Japan, USA, China, Korea, and the Soviet Union.
 Japan had a fifth-generation computer and tried to create software for translating between English and many other Asian languages.

 During the 1980s, translation relied on intermediary linguistic representation such as: syntactic, morphological, and semantic analysis.
-In the late 1980s, computational power increased in line with Moore’s Law and the fact that researchers were relying on Chomskyan theories less because it’s theory discouraged the kind of corpus linguistics that is at the foundation of the machine learning approach to language processing.
+In the late 1980s, computational power increased in line with Moore’s Law and the fact that researchers were relying on Chomskyan theories less because its theory discouraged the kind of corpus linguistics that is at the foundation of the machine learning approach to language processing.
 As a result, computational power also became less expensive.
 Also, more research and attention was allocated towards statistical models for machine translation.
 Some of the earliest used machine learning algorithms (i.e. decision trees) produced systems with difficult if-then rules to resolve and maintain which were similar to existing hand-written rules, but the statistical models made soft, probabilistic decisions based on attaching real-valued weights to the features of the input data.

 In the 1990s, MT began to move away from large mainframe computers and towards personal computers and workstations.
 Recent research has focused more on unsupervised and semi-supervised learning algorithms.
 These algorithms learn from data that has not been annotated or a combination of non-annotated and annotated data with the desired answers given and with the creation of the World Wide Web, lots of non-annotated data is available.
 In the 2010s, representation learning and deep neural network machine learning methods became widespread in NLP.
 These methods have been shown to produce state-of-the-art results in many NLP tasks such as: language modeling, parsing, etc. Many state-of-the-art techniques use word embeddings to capture semantic properties of words and an increase in end-to-end learning of higher-level tasks.